wiany11/intelligent_robotics__lqr_wip/README.md

 LQR is one of the optimal control techniques making optimal control decisions using the current state of dynamical system.
 As a way of understanding LQR, wheeled inverted pendulum is used in modeling and simulation.

 I implemented this for term project of the course Intelligent Robotics.
 It looks crude, however, it may be quite good for beginners like me to understand how LQR really works with the naked eyes.
+The code is simple and contains as lease as possible so it may be a good starting point of LQR.
+This is why I want to share!

 ### Requirements